 Your driving licence will display what you’re legally allowed to drive on public roads.
 So if you’re asking, can I drive a Luton van?
 On a normal category B car licence?

-Yes, if you passed your driving test on or after 1 January 1997 you will have category B entitlement on your drivers licence.
+Yes, if you passed your driving test on or after 1 January 1997 you will have category B entitlement on your driving licence.
 You can legally drive a Luton van with a GVW (Gross Vehicle Weight) of 3.5 tonnes.

 If you passed your test before 1 January 1997 then you can legally drive a vehicle with a GVW of up to 7.5 tonnes.

-In This Article You’ll Learn
+In This Article, You’ll Learn